shauniv/FractionComplete/readme.md

-Simple "distance completed as a fraction" field for a Garmin Edge computer
+Simple, silly, "distance completed as a fraction" field for a Garmin Edge computer